 The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 East Texas Baptist University has established the following minimum standards to be eligible for and continue to receive federal financial aid.
 This policy reflects the changes to federal regulations that are effective as of July 1, 2011.

 Please note that state and some institutional aid may have higher academic requirements for renewal eligibility.
-The financial aid award year is fall, spring, May, and summer semesters.
+The financial aid award year is fall, spring and summer semester.
 The May and summer terms are considered one “semester” for financial aid awarding.

-Satisfactory Academic Progress (SAP) will be reviewed at the end of each payment period (fall, spring, May, and summer semesters) and will be based on the student achieving both a qualitative and quantitative standard as defined below.
+Satisfactory Academic Progress (SAP) will be reviewed at the end of each payment period (fall, spring and summer semester) and will be based on the student achieving both a qualitative and quantitative standard as defined below.

 Maximum Time Frame